conan-io/docs/installation.rst

 Or you can also use ``makepkg`` and install it following the `AUR docs: installing packages <https://wiki.archlinux.org/index.php/Arch_User_Repository>`_.

-Just remember to install five conan dependencies first.
+Just remember to install four conan dependencies first.
 They are not in the official repositories but there are in **AUR** repository too:

 - python-patch
-- python-monotonic
 - python-node-semver
 - python-distro
 - python-pluginbase